Just like all animals, dogs experience various life stages. Their nutritional needs may change depending on these stages and changing body conditions.

 - Giant dog breeds (dogs weighing 91 pounds or more)—5 years

-If your dog has reached his golden years, you have probably noticed the signs, such as a lower activity level and perhaps becoming grey around the muzzle.
-One of the most common problems at this stage is dog weight gain and obesity.
+If your best friend has reached his golden years, you have probably noticed physical and behavioral changes, such as a lower activity level and becoming grey around the muzzle.
+One of the most common problems during senior years is dog weight gain and obesity.
 Control this by decreasing the caloric intake as needed.

 Seniors require a high-quality, highly digestible protein to maintain good muscle mass.
 There is no nutritional basis for a “senior” dog diet, per se.
 Some dogs, senior or otherwise, may have specific dietary needs not addressable by our existing daily or vet support meals.
 For these dogs (and cats), we offer a Custom Meals Service in which we formulate a customized diet by a veterinarian trained in whole-food nutritional formulations.

-These custom meals are designed specifically for your dog in partnership with your veterinarian, based on their medical records and lab work.
+These custom meals are designed specifically for your dog in partnership with your veterinarian and based on their medical records and lab work.

 Pregnant Dogs

-How much do I feed my dog if they are pregnant?
 Expecting pups require different care.
-Refer to the feeding guide below.
+Refer to the feeding guide for pregnant female dogs below.

 Dog Gestation Stage

-In the first six weeks of a dog pregnancy, a dog does not need any extra nutrition.
+In the first six weeks of pregnancy, a dog does not need any extra nutrition.
 Just like people, some dogs also experience morning sickness and may avoid eating full meals.
-If this continues consult your vet.
+If this continues, consult your vet.

-After the first 6 weeks of the dog’s gestation period, and every week thereafter until the puppies are born, you should increase her food intake by 25%.
+After the first six weeks of the dog’s gestation period and every week thereafter until the puppies are born, you should increase her food intake by 25%.
 She should be fed smaller meals more frequently because the puppies may be constricting her stomach.
 As always, make fresh, clean water accessible at all times.

 Dog Lactation Stage